TheRedLegend27/KLB_webdev/README.md

 David:

 AI: AI was used to generate all images / logos for the webpage.
-Including logo, recipe picktures, etc
+Including logo, recipe picktures, etc. AI was used to create the text about the webpage/show in about.html.